SimonGoring/neotoma_paper/revision_notes.md

 **We assume that interactions occur both among entities within the community and in a two-way flow between the abiotic elements of the environment and the organisms in the community.
 I understand the reviewer's comment, but feel like this sentence is acceptable as it stands.**

-"study processes that occur infrequently, such as megadroughts, hurricanes, and rapid climate change." --  This is a somewhat weird construction, because ecologists study these as well, since we do have historical data for data associated with these processes.
+"study processes that occur infrequently, such as mega-droughts, hurricanes, and rapid climate change." --  This is a somewhat weird construction, because ecologists study these as well, since we do have historical data for data associated with these processes.